 Pennsylvania is tough on crime.
 That is why you need to work quickly if you are facing charges, regardless of whether they are at the misdemeanor or felony level.
-An experienced criminal defense attorney can work to ensure that you are treated fairly in plea proceedings or in the courtroom.
+An experienced criminal defense attorney can work to ensure that you are treated fairly in plea proceedings or the courtroom.

-If you are facing incarceration time or major fines, the SMA Law Group will be by your side, working to build a strong defense around you.
+If you are facing incarceration time or major fines, the SMT Legal will be by your side, working to build a strong defense around you.
 When you need an criminal defense attorney, call us today.

 What Can Happen?

-At the SMA Law Group, we want you to know that we have the experience you need when facing a range of criminal charges.
+At the SMT Legal, we want you to know that we have the experience you need when facing a range of criminal charges.
 We understand that no two crimes are the same and we will work to investigate each case thoroughly.
 If you are facing any of the following charges in Indiana County, let us be your first phone call: